Cheap E-Bike Rental Briançon — Affordable E-MTB Options

 What is the cheapest e-bike rental available in Briançon?

-Entry-level e-MTB rental starts at around €50–€55/day at some shops, using older motor generations or bikes with slightly less suspension travel.
-Booking online rather than walking in saves a further 10–15%.
-A weekly rate brings the effective daily cost down to roughly €35–€40 equivalent.
+Entry-level e-MTB rental starts at around €50–€55/day at some shops, using older motors or bikes with slightly less suspension travel.
+Booking online saves roughly another 10%.
+On a weekly rate, the effective daily cost drops to around €35–€40.

 Are there discounts for multi-day e-MTB rental?

 Yes.
-Most shops offer a meaningfully lower per-day rate for 3-day or weekly hire.
-A week's e-MTB rental typically costs 4x the daily rate — so if the daily price is €65, a week comes to around €260 rather than €455.
+Most shops offer a lower per-day rate for 3-day or weekly hire.
+A week's e-MTB rental typically costs about 4 times the daily rate — so at €65/day, expect around €260 for the week rather than paying daily each time.

 Is June or September cheaper for e-MTB rental?